Living in Mexico Is Different! 9 Tips To Help You Out!

 Grocery Baggers or Cerillos

 Another big difference you will find here in Mexico is at the supermarket checkout.
-They are also known as “cerillos” by local Mexicans.
+They are also known as “cerillos” or “cerillitos” by local Mexicans.
 Most of them are senior citizens of Mexico who volunteer to bag your groceries.
 I have had the pleasure of personally meeting and talking to a few seniors who graciously explained the system.
 They aren’t employees and do not receive a salary.
-They are members of a Government sponsored program called INAPAM, all are over the age of 60.
+They are members of a Government sponsored program and over the age of 60.

 They work 6-hour shifts six days a week and have schedules so that as many seniors as possible can participate.
 Many only receive a small government pension and this is a golden opportunity for them to earn pesos from your tips.
 Please support them as it is customary to tip 10-20 pesos.